BRACKETS-by-TRIAD/craftable/README.md

 This is going to install all dependencies, publish all important vendor configs, migrate, setup some configs, webpack config and run migrations.

-Once Craftable is installed, don't forget to compile all the assets, so run something like this ():
+Once Craftable is installed, don't forget to compile all the assets, so run something like this:
 ```bash
 npm install && npm run dev
 ```

 ## Basics ##

 Once installed, navigate your browser to `/admin/login`.
-You should be able to see login screen.
+You should be able to see a login screen.

 ![Admin login form](https://docs.brackets.sk/assets/login-form.png "Admin login form")